For years, every time my mother made meatloaf, her favorite comfort food, I would stand by her side and write down each step she took to make it.

 ¾ cup ketchup

-2 tablespoons mustard (try Dijon, honey mustard, or spicy brown)
+2 tablespoons mustard (try Dijon or spicy brown)

 2 tablespoons brown sugar